Pallavi-2410/Pallavi-2410/README.md

 Once an **HR Consultant**, now a **Frontend Developer** with a passion for crafting beautiful, functional, and efficient web applications.
 My journey from **recruiting talent** to **writing code** has been fueled by my love for problem-solving, creativity, and continuous learning.

-Currently, I am **immersed in a 21-week full-time Frontend developer program at Masai School**, sharpening my skills in **HTML, CSS, JavaScript, React, Redux**.
+Currently, I am **immersed in a 21-week full-time Frontend developer program at Masai School**, sharpening my skills in **HTML, CSS, JavaScript, React, Redux and Chakra UI**.

 ---